stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 | 5th | Dispel Evil and Good, Scrying |

 ### Woodland Voice
-You learn the Sylvan language.
+When you take your first talent in this branch, you learn the Sylvan language.
 You also have a way of speaking with beasts in which they can understand you, and you can easily interpret their noises and motions.
 However, this ability to communicate with beasts in this manner does not mean that any beast that you speak with is friendly to you.

 ## Talents